T&S #2: A Rationale for Uncaught Spam in UGVC

 - Creative Process Service Providers

-To date, spammers have participated in the ecosystem by posing as “Content producers”, “Content consumers” and/or “Advertisers”.
+To date, spammers have participated in the ecosystem as “Content producers”, "Consumers” and/or “Advertisers”.

 | Rationale Category | Reason |